Frozen lake in Buskerud County, Norway

 When it snows for months, you don't let it get you down, you go skiing.
 I used to love skiing and snowboarding.
 Speeding down slopes was thrilling, but after the accident, I wasn't able to ski that way anymore.
 It was too much stress on my back.
 I have spent several weeks in hospital almost every year since the accident, and have been treated by the best back specialists in Norway, without any big or lasting improvement.
 Most days I can live with the chronic pain, but sometimes, it's not possible.
 There are times when I can't walk or even crawl because of the back pain.
 Sometimes I just get a muscle spasm that drops me to the floor.
 As if that wasn't enough, I've been having trouble with my knees the last few years.

 I have kept in fighting form by teaching armed and unarmed glima.
 I started training in the martial arts in 1973, when I was 13 years old, then for the next 15 years studied in several countries with many of the world's most prominent martial artists.
-I married into a family that held the Norwegian martial art alive, studied with a master of balance, my father in-law Odd Svendsen, and have been teaching glima since the mid 90's.
-In 2009 I opened the Academy of Martial Arts.
+I married into a family that held the Norwegian martial art alive, studied with a master of balance, my father in-law Odd Svendsen.

 I received a thorough knowledge of Norse mythology, culture and philosophy from my mother in-law Gudlaug.
-Together we discussed the many nuances of Hávamál.
-Since then I had made a few small changes to my translation of Hávamál, but this year I decided to continually refine it.
+Together we discussed the many nuances of Hávamál, and I have continually made small changes to my translation of Hávamál.
 Well described as the wisdom of the North, Hávamál is one of the most important documents from Viking Age Scandinavia.
 Hávamál means Sayings of the High One, the high one being Odin, the Allfather of the Norse Gods.
 Probably written in Iceland in the year 1270, Hávamál's content provides a clear picture of the philosophy of the Vikings, and captures their beliefs about how life should be lived.
 It is the philosophy that resonates most in me, and is something I will have with me in my travels throughout the year.

 I bought a Land Rover specifically for this journey.
 Apart from the fact that I needed a Four-wheel-drive just to get up to my house in winter, it was cool that the emblem for Rover was a Viking Longship.
 In my mind, this was the best vehicle to Go a Viking in the 21st Century.
 It got me to all the difficult locations in the mountain area where I live, and to my first Viking/Norse arrangement of the year, a Norse Full moon ceremony.

 Gudlaug told me that the Viking year was made up of summer and winter, and that the Old Norse calendar was calculated from full moon to full moon.
-She pointed out the obvious, which is that we, like our ancestors, use the moon to register the passage of time and keep count of the course of the year, and Gudlaug celebrated full moons with an Old Norse ceremony.
-She showed me how to build a fire out in the woods and make it sacred in preparation for the full moon.
-She designated East, West, South and North, recited ancient Norse texts, read verses from Hávamál, and made full moon oaths.
+She pointed out the obvious, which is that we, like our ancestors, use the moon to register the passage of time and keep count of the course of the year.
+Gudlaug celebrated full moons with an Old Norse ceremony, and she showed me how to build a fire out in the woods and make it sacred in preparation for the full moon.
+She designated East, South, West and North, recited ancient Norse texts, read verses from Hávamál, and made full moon oaths.
 Gudlaug told me that the full moon was used to keep a person on course.
 At such a ceremony she would make oaths, or new vows and plans, which she could keep track of and celebrate with the next full moon.

 Since then I have held sporadic full moon ceremonies, but for the course of this special year, I vowed to have a Norse full moon ceremony each month, starting with the January full moon.
 According to the Vikings, the first full moon of the year was called Þorri månen (Frost moon) which lasted from January 13th until Februar 11th.
 After driving up to a local mountain area, I walked under a bright full moon to a secluded area in the forest.
 I started a campfire and made it sacred as Gudlaug had shown me.
 I read some Old Norse verses and selected at random verse 10 from Hávamál: